numberoverzero/bloop/docs/user/types.rst

 Missing and None
 ----------------

-When there's no value for a :class:`~bloop.Column` that's being loaded, your type will need to handle None.
+When there's no value for a :class:`~bloop.models.Column` that's being loaded, your type will need to handle None.
 For many types, None is the best sentinel to return for "this has no value" -- Most of the built-in types use None.

 :class:`~bloop.types.Set` returns an empty ``set``, so that you'll never need to check for None before adding and